chrender/fizmo/README.md

 For developers, interfaces translate the Z-machine specific output — window management, output, scrolling and so on — into more display-specific commands, easing implementation considerably.

+ - _libpixelif_
+   This interface will convert output into draw-pixel commands, providing support for implementations on any pixel-based display.
+This interface is used by fizmo-sdl2.
  - _libcellif_
    This interface will convert output into simple “goto-xy”- and “print”-commands, providing support for implementations on a fixed-width display.
 This interface is used by fizmo-ncursesw.
  - _libglkif_